Colored noise driven unitarity violation causing dynamical quantum state reduction: Two-state superposition

-Finally, both the deterministic and stochastic terms in the SUV and SSE expressions have different forms.
+Finally, both the deterministic and stochastic terms in the SUV and SSE expressions have subtly different forms.
 In particular, the stochastic term in the SSE has $dW_t$ multiplied directly by the factor $\hat{\sigma}_3-\langle\hat{\sigma}_3\rangle$, which in that case ensures both normalization and Born's rule~\cite{Bassi_03_PhyRep}.
-This implies for the time evolution in SSE that rather than it consisting only of stochastic increments $dW_t$ taken from a Gaussian probability distribution with mean zero and standard deviation $\sqrt{t}$, the multiplicative term $(\hat{\sigma}_3-\langle\hat{\sigma}_3\rangle)dW_t$ instead introduces a stochastic increment that is taken from a Gaussian distribution with a state-dependent standard deviation.
-The stochastic increments in its time evolution thus depend on the instantaneous state of the system in precisely such a way as to ensure adherence to Born's rule.
-In the SUV dynamics, on the other hand, the factor $\hat{\sigma}_3-\langle\hat{\sigma}_3\rangle$ appears as an overall (geometric) factor constraining the state dynamics.
-It does not influence the evolution of the physical noise $\xi_t$, whose stochastic increments are independent of the quantum state.
+This form is obtained from a set of un-normalized quantum state diffusion equations (the so called raw ensemble) via a Girsanov transformation, which explicitly introduces the multiplicative factor $\hat{\sigma}_3-\langle\hat{\sigma}_3\rangle$ in the noise process in order to ensure adherence to Born's statistics into the normalized equations (physical ensemble)~\cite{Pearle_89_PRA,Ghirardi_90_PRA,Bassi_03_PhyRep}.
+The full stochastic increment in the time evolution of the physical ensemble thus depend on the instantaneous state of the system in precisely such a way as to ensure adherence to Born's rule.
+In the SUV dynamics, on the other hand, the factor $\hat{\sigma}_3-\langle\hat{\sigma}_3\rangle$ appears as an overall (geometric) factor constraining the state dynamics, as shown in Sec.~\ref{sec:3B}.
+It does not influence the evolution of the physical noise $\xi_t$, whose stochastic increments are given by a dynamical law independent of the quantum state.
 In this case, adherence to Born's rule emerges from the dynamics rather than being hard-wired in its construction, and it depends on a physical relation between the deterministic and stochastic terms in the SUV process (as made explicit below)~\cite{Mertens22,aritro1}.